 The RKN’s competence covers a variety of areas, including mass media registration, the licensing of all types of broadcasting and telecom service, the supervision of personal data protection and information distribution issues.
 The RKN also maintains and operates the state register of web resources blocked in Russia.

-The State Commission for Radio Frequencies and the Federal Radio Frequency Service, which are part of the Ministry for Connection and Mass Communications, are responsible for:
+The State Commission for Radio Frequencies and the Federal Radio Frequency Service, which are part of the Ministry for Digital Development, Connection and Mass Communications, are responsible for: